.This is a man told by the photographer to act like he’s having a heart attack.

 I told her that the most dangerous decision I made back then was deliberately choosing to ignore my worsening “acid reflux” symptoms.

-So instead of standing up for myself, I meekly left the hospital that day feeling embarrassed, humiliated and clearly too stupid to know the difference between indigestion and heart attacks.
-But I also felt vaguely relieved that it wasn’t my heart, because I knew that my own symptoms didn’t feel like “that guy” (e.g. clutching my chest in agony and falling down).
+So instead of standing up for myself, I meekly left the hospital that day feeling embarrassed, humiliated and clearly too stupid to know the difference between indigestion and a heart attack.
+But I also felt relieved that it wasn’t my heart, because I knew that my own symptoms didn’t feel like “that guy” (e.g. clutching my chest in agony and falling down).

 I will never forget the heart attack survivor I met during my Mayo Clinic training who had also been misdiagnosed and sent home from Emergency.
 But unlike me, she kept going back to her local Emergency Department, despite being misdiagnosed each time.
 During her return trips, she insistently told the staff: “I know my body!
 SOMETHING is wrong with me!”
 At her third desperate trip back, she was advised to consider taking anti-anxiety drugs.
 At her fourth visit, she underwent emergency double bypass heart surgery.